Offer ends in: 2h 7m 27s

 Labrador rhodesian ridgeback mix facts

 However, there may be instances where the Labrador Rhodesian Ridgeback may think of itself as the alpha around the house.
-When the hybrid dog is displaying stubbornness or unwilling behavior, owners must position themselves as the true leader inside the house.
+When the hybrid dog displays stubbornness or unwilling behavior, owners must position themselves as the true leader inside the house.

-Rhodesian Ridgeback Labrador dogs have the reputation of staying quiet and sulk at a corner of a room if owners use harsh treatment during training.
-To avoid any destructive behavior from the hybrid dog, owners must be firm and consistent with practice while giving positive reinforcement like handing out treats for obeying commands.
+Rhodesian Ridgeback Labrador dogs have the reputation of staying quiet and sulking in a corner of a room if owners use harsh treatment during training.
+To avoid destructive behavior from the hybrid dog, owners must be firm and consistent with practice while giving positive reinforcement, like handing out treats for obeying commands.

 It is also essential for owners to avoid keeping the Rhodesian Ridgeback Labrador on a short leash or a cage inside the house.
 It loves to roam around the house and interact with its family.
 A retractable leash is also recommendable for owners.